jmatysczak/HTMLPOCs/README.md

 Horizontal CoverFlow where there is a single perspective.
 Various amounts of Javascript are used to achieve variations of the CoverFlow effect.

+##### HorizontalSinglePerspectiveJavascript.html
+Horizontal CoverFlow where there is a single perspective.
+Javascript is primarily used to set the styles used to achieve the CoverFlow effect.